Water Rate Study Report

 aeration, filtration, ion exchange softening, chlorination and

 fluoridation.
-Three shallow wells with a combined capacity of 7,200
+Four shallow wells with a combined capacity of 7,200

 gallons per minute (gpm) provide Carpentersville with an adequate water

 source.
-Two wells pumping simultaneously deliver 5,000 gpm through a
+Three wells pumping simultaneously deliver 5,000 gpm through a

 force draft aerator to remove or reduce undesirable gases and to begin